Guide to Increase Website Traffic Using Google Keyword Planner Tool

 Google Adwords keyword planner tool is one of the subsidiaries of the Google family that allows you to find the potential keywords to increase the effectiveness of the advertising campaign with Google Adwords.

-Importantly, you must have the Google Adwords account ready in order that you can you this free keyword research tool to either start an advertising campaign or use it to search for targeted traffic for your website.
+Importantly, you must have a Google Adwords account ready in order that you can you this free keyword research tool to either start an advertising campaign or use it to search for targeted traffic for your website.

 Here is additional coverage of SEO optimizations and monetizing your blog that you should read: